History of the Jews in Canada: Westward expansion

 In the late 1800s and early 1900s, through such movements as the Jewish Colonization Association, 15 Jewish farm colonies were established on the Canadian prairies.
 Few of the colonies did very well, partly because the Jews of East European origin were forbidden to own farms in the old country and thus had little experience in farming.
-One settlement that did do well was Yid'n Bridge, Saskatchewan, started by South African farmers.
+One settlement that did well was Yid'n Bridge, Saskatchewan, started by South African farmers.
 Eventually the community grew larger as the South African Jews, who had gone to South Africa from Lithuania invited Jewish families directly from Europe to join them, and the settlement eventually became a town, whose name was later changed to the Anglicized name of Edenbridge.
 The Jewish farming settlement folded in the first generation.
 Beth Israel Synagogue at Edenbridge is now a designated heritage site.
 In Alberta, the Little Synagogue on the Prairie is now in the collection of a museum.

 At this time, most of the Jewish Canadians in the west were either storekeepers or tradesmen.
 Many set up shops on the new rail lines, selling goods and supplies to the construction workers, many of whom were also Jewish.
 Later, because of the railway, some of these homesteads grew into prosperous towns.
 At this time, Canadian Jews also had important roles in developing the west coast fishing industry, while others worked on building telegraph lines.
 Some, descended from the earliest Canadian Jews, stayed true to their ancestors as fur trappers.
 The first major Jewish organization to appear was B'nai B'rith.
-Till today B'nai B'rith Canada is the community's independent advocacy and social service organization.
+Till today, B'nai B'rith Canada is the community's independent advocacy and social service organization.
 Also at this time, the Montreal branch of the Workmen's Circle was founded in 1907.
 This group was an offshoot of the Jewish Labour Bund, an outlawed party in Russia's Pale of Settlement.
 It was an organization for The Main's radical, non-Communist, non-religious, working class.